 - Please see our Privacy Notices page for details of data protection

-If you need to include information that you consider shouldn’t be public, please make sure you highlight this at the beginning of your letter and we will review it before the letter is published (paper or email letters only).
+If you include any information, which you feel shouldn't be made public.
+Please make sure you highlight this at the start of your letter and we will review before publishing (paper or email letters only).

-There's more on how the process works, what is suitable to include in comments and when they can be submitted, and the grounds for objection on our how to respond to planning applications page.
+To find out more about how this process works; what is suitable to include in your comments and what are grounds for an objection.
+Please go to our how to respond to planning applications page.

-We can’t respond to individual comments, but you can track the progress of the planning application via the planning register.
+We will not respond to individual comments, but the progress of a planning application is available to view via our planning register.

 How to comment online

-To comment on planning applications using the online planning register you are required to have an online account with the Council.
-If you haven’t already registered or logged in, you will be prompted to before you can leave your comments.
+You can comment on planning applications using our planning register, but you need to have an online account with the Council.
+If you haven’t already registered or logged in, you will be asked to do so before you can leave any comments.
 Appropriate checks will be made to ensure the authenticity of online accounts and comments posted.
 Any accounts or comments found to be fraudulent will be removed.
-If your comments are lengthy then we advise you to type them into a word processor first and then paste them into the comments form.
+If your comments are lengthy then we recommend you type them first and then paste them into the comments form.

 Other ways to comment

-Read our how to respond to planning applications page for details on how to email your comments to us, or comment by writing to your local area office.
+Read our how to respond to planning applications page for details on how to email or post your comments to us.
 We will obscure your signature when we make your comments available online.

 What is included in the planning register

-Most archived planning application data and some archived documents are available to view, depending on the information transferred from the previous County/District authorities, it cannot be guaranteed that the full planning history can be identified by this search engine.
+Most archived planning application data and some archived documents are available to view.
+Depending on the information transferred from the previous County/District authorities, But we cannot guarantee a full planning history using this search engine.

-Planning applications that have been withdrawn before a decision has been made are available to view online for a period of 12 months from the date of withdrawal.
-After 12 months limited information will be available as part of the online planning register and will appear as part of the history searches however documents will not be able to view.
+Any Planning applications withdrawn before a decision was made.
+Are only viewable for 2 years from the date of withdrawal.
+After this period only limited information will be available.
+Withdrawn Applications will still appear as part of the history searches.
+But the documents will not be available.

-Applications found to be invalid after registration will be removed from the web-site until the information required has been received.
+If any applications are made invalid after registration.
+They will be removed from the web-site until the extra information required has been received.

-Pre-application planning enquiry details are likely to contain minimal information because of their early, preliminary status.
-Pre-applications will have PREAPP at the end of the reference number eg PA12/016573/PREAPP.
+Pre-application planning enquiry details contain minimal information because of their early, preliminary status.
+Pre-applications will have PREAPP at the end of the reference number eg PA20/06573/PREAPP.

-You can request email notifications for applications and enquiries in your area or other applications you are interested in.
-These will alert you as the applications progress through the planning system.
+Email notifications can be requested for applications and enquiries in your area or any other areas of interest.
+You will receive alerts as the applications progress through the planning system.

 The Head of Planning gives permission for you to download (paper or electronically) plans and documents relating to planning applications under Section 47 of the Copyright, Designs and Patents Act 1988.
 You cannot copy the documents for your own use as this will infringe copyright unless you have the permission of the copyright owner (the person that drew the plans or the author of the document).